© NGO "INTERNET CENTER of the Dyatlov group tragedy", 2008

 NAVIG: And was Ganz with Prudkov?
 Pelageya Ivanovna, did you know him?

 VK: They didn't know.
-They didn't know Vozrozhdenny either.
-They just prepared and they wre taken away ...
+They didn't know Vozrozhdenniy either.
+They just prepared and they were taken away ...
 Where were they taken?
 Maybe they were taken to the city hospital.
 Maybe they took them somewhere else ...

-NAVIG: No one?
-But the act is, which was opened in the N-240, Vozrozhdenny and Ivanov - the investigator ...
+NAVIG: None?
+But the act says that the autopsies were done in N-240, Vozrozhdenniy and Ivanov - the investigator ...

 PI: We did not do autopsies on anyone.
 Prudkov only examined, described, I washed them all ...